AriFordsham/GHCWiki/status/ghc-8.4.1.md

 This page is our road-map for what will be in 8.4.

-If you believe your favourite thing belongs in this list, but isn't there, please yell.
+If you believe your favorite thing belongs in this list, but isn't there, please yell.
 If it's not in the road map, it probably won't get done.
 Without a lot of support, many things in the road map won't get done either, so we need your help!

 ## Dates